Visiting Trinity College in Hartford, Connecticut

 - There are some core curriculum requirements but not an onerous amount.
 The freshman writing requirement, Freshman Seminar, can be done in a fun and lighthearted way.
 Our tour guide did her’s with a Harry Potter twist.

-- POC is low at this school at cumulative 23% without a breakdown by ethnicity.
+- POC is low at this school at a cumulative 23% without a breakdown by ethnicity.
 This probably means that African American or Latinx is extremely low.
-The tour felt lily white until we had our tour with a very engaging female student from a small town in Texas.
+The tour felt lily-white until we had our tour with a very engaging female student from a small town in Texas.

 - The president of Trinity College is an African American female neuroscientist who sounds very fun and engaged.
 She is the first female African American president at Trinity so that helped me think this school values diversity which wasn’t as apparent in the presentation.